-

 - the “Private Life Insurance Guarantee Fund” which is established for the protection of life insurance policyholders in the event of bankruptcy or revocation of the license of their life insurance company.
 The main objective of the Fund, which is supervised by the BoG is to arrange for the smooth transfer of the relevant life portfolio to another insurance company, or to compensate the policyholders for their claims under their respective policies up to the limits set in the law.

-- The “Auxiliary Fund Insurance of Liability Arising out of Motor Accidents” which is established and operates under the supervision of the BoG, for the protection of motor-vehicle policyholders in the event of bankruptcy or license revocation of the insurance company, or for the provision of compensation to the policyholders for damage incurred by accidents caused by uninsured vehicles.
+- The “Auxiliary Insurance Fund of Liability Arising out of Motor Accidents” which is established and operates under the supervision of the BoG, for the protection of motor-vehicle policyholders in the event of bankruptcy or license revocation of the insurance company, or for the provision of compensation to the policyholders for damage incurred by accidents caused by uninsured vehicles.

 Each Fund is financed through mandatory contributions payable, respectively, by the life and non-life insurers writing business in Greece.
 The contribution is calculated as a per cent over the insurer’s annual gross written premium and a portion of it is charged to the policyholder.

 In addition to the above special schemes, the insurance legislation is structured around the protection of the policyholders.
-In this respect, the Insurance Contract Act mainly consist of mandatory provisions that aim to protect policyholders and insureds and can be derogated only in the direction of enhancing the rights of the policyholders.
+In this respect, the Insurance Contract Act mainly consists of mandatory provisions that aim to protect policyholders and insureds and can be derogated only in the direction of enhancing the rights of the policyholders.

 -